tamerwe/project/README.md

 + **Marketing Analysis** To determine if products are given adequate exposure or if there are untapped opportunities.

-This analysis was visualized with two interactive Tableau dashboards: A customer dashboard, and a sales dashboard, which can be found **here**.\
+This analysis was visualized with two interactive Tableau dashboards: A customer dashboard, and a sales dashboard, which can be viewed [here](https://public.tableau.com/views/PortfolioProject1_17571626103620/CustomerDashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).\
-The cleaned Excel file, which contains documentation for the cleaning process, can be found **here**.
+The cleaned Excel file, which contains documentation for the cleaning process, can be downloaded [here](https://github.com/tamerwe/project/blob/cf038a9cd5d09189110d9372e74a2ad2c07033e4/Techplay-Order-Data-Cleaned.xlsx).

 # Data Structure